-Name Age (as of 03/31/12) Director Since Business Experience For Last Five Years Mark Auerbach 74 2010 Mr. Auerbach was elected to our Board in November 2010.
-Over the last 17 years, Mr. Auerbach has served as a director for several companies.
+Name Mark Auerbach Age (as of 03/31/13) 74 Director Since 2010 Business Experience For Last Five Years Mr. Auerbach was elected to our Board in November 2010.
 Mr. Auerbach currently is a director and chairman of the audit committee of Optimer Pharmaceuticals, Inc. (NASDAQ: OPTR), a public company.
 He has held those positions since June 2005.
 From January 2006 through March 2010, Mr. Auerbach served as the chairman of the board of directors for Neuro-Hitech, Inc., an early-stage pharmaceutical company specializing in brain degenerative diseases.
-From June 2007 through August 2009, he served as a director for Collexis Holdings, Inc., a company which develops knowledge management and discovery software.
-From July 2007 through February 2009, Mr. Auerbach also served as a director for RxElite Holdings, Inc., a company which develops, manufactures, and markets generic prescription drug products in specialty generic markets.
-From September 2003 through October 2006, Mr. Auerbach served as executive chairman of the board of directors for Par Pharmaceutical Companies, Inc., a manufacturer and marketer of generic pharmaceuticals and the parent of Par Pharmaceutical, Inc., and served as chair of the audit committee prior to becoming executive chairman.
+Over the last 20 years, Mr. Auerbach also has served as a director for several other companies, including Par Pharmaceutical Companies, Inc., a publicly traded manufacturer and marketer of generic pharmaceuticals and the parent of Par Pharmaceutical, Inc., Collexis Holdings, Inc., a public company which develops knowledge management and discovery software, and RxElite Holdings, Inc., a company which develops, manufactures, and markets generic prescription drug products in specialty generic markets.
 From 1993 to 2005, Mr. Auerbach served as chief financial officer of Central Lewmar LLC, a national fine paper distributor.
 Mr. Auerbach received his B.S. degree in accounting from Rider University.
-Among other experience, qualifications, attributes and skills, Mr. Auerbach's extensive financial experience, his accounting degree and his experience as a director of several public companies, including his service as the chair of the audit committee of one of those public companies, led to the conclusion of our Board that he should serve as a director of our company in light of our business and structure.
+Among other experience, qualifications, attributes and skills, Mr. Auerbach's extensive financial experience, his accounting degree and his experience as a director of several public companies, led to the conclusion of our Board that he should serve as a director of our company in light of our business and structure.
 Russell H. Ellison, M.D., M.Sc.
-64 2010 Dr. Ellison joined us as a director, Chief Executive Officer and Chief Medical Officer in June 2010.
+65 2010 Dr. Ellison joined us as a director, Chief Executive Officer and Chief Medical Officer in June 2010.
 He was elected Chairman of our Board in January 2011.
 From July 2007 to January 2010, Dr. Ellison served as Executive Vice President of Paramount Biosciences LLC, a global pharmaceutical development and healthcare investment firm.
-From October 2005 until June 2007, Dr. Ellison served as the Vice President of Clinical Development of Fibrogen, Inc., a privately held biotechnology company.
-From August 2002 to December 2004, Dr. Ellison served as Vice President of Medical Affairs and Chief Medical Officer of Sanofi-Synthelabo, USA, a pharmaceutical company.
-From May 1997 to August 2002, Dr. Ellison served as Vice President, Medical Affairs and Chief Medical Officer of Hoffman-La Roche, Inc., a pharmaceutical company.
-From September 2006 until July 2009, Dr. Ellison served as a director of Cougar Biotechnology, Inc., a publicly traded pharmaceutical company that was acquired by Johnson & Johnson in July 2009, and from July 2007 until December 2010, he served as a director of CorMedix, Inc., a pharmaceutical company that went public in March 2010.
+Prior to that, Dr. Ellison served as Vice President of Clinical Development of Fibrogen, Inc., a privately held biotechnology company, Vice President of Medical Affairs and Chief Medical Officer of Sanofi-Synthelabo, USA, a pharmaceutical company, and Vice President, Medical Affairs and Chief Medical Officer of Hoffman-La Roche, Inc., a pharmaceutical company.
+Dr. Ellison previously served as a director of Cougar Biotechnology, Inc., a publicly traded pharmaceutical company that was acquired by Johnson & Johnson in July 2009, and CorMedix, Inc., a pharmaceutical company that went public in March 2010.
 He also has served as a director of several privately held development-stage biotechnology companies.
 Dr. Ellison holds an M.D. from the University of British Columbia and an M.Sc. (with distinction) from The London School of Tropical Medicine and Hygiene.
 Among other experience, qualifications, attributes and skills, Dr. Ellison's medical training, extensive management experience in the pharmaceutical industry and experience in the capital markets, as well as his experience serving on the board of directors of a public pharmaceutical company and on the boards of directors of several private pharmaceutical companies, led to the conclusion of our Board that he should serve as a director of our company in light of our business and structure.